 7. To make scales, I tinted modeling chocolate light orange, dark orange, and yellow-orange:

-8. I rolled out the colors to 1/16″ (1.6 mm) thickness then punched out circles with a small round cutter.
+8. I rolled out the modeling chocolate colors to 1/16″ (1.6 mm) thickness then punched out circles with a small round cutter.

-10. Once all the shingles were down, I piped a white chocolate frill around each one.
+10. Once all the modeling chocolate scales were down, I piped a white chocolate frill around each one.